-- In case all the members of any committee required or entitled to report on any subject referred to them cannot agree upon any report, the majority and minority may each make a report as provided by this rule; and all reports, if decorous in language, and respectful to the House, must be entered at length in the journal and must identify who voted for each report, and must be announced by the Chief Clerk as provided in House Rule 601. - 2.
+- 1. In case all the members of any committee required or entitled to report on any subject referred to them cannot agree upon any report, the majority and minority may each make a report as provided by this rule; and all reports, if decorous in language, and respectful to the House, must be entered at length in the journal and must identify who voted for each report, and must be announced by the Chief Clerk as provided in House Rule 601. - 2.
 A minority report must be signed by at least three members of the committee, or four members of the Appropriations Committee, who voted against the majority report and who have not voted for or signed any other report.
 A member may not vote for a report and refuse to sign that report.
 A recorded roll call vote must be taken on the majority report and each minority report. - 3.
 The majority report is either the report signed by the largest number of committee members or the report signed by the committee chairman if that report is one of two or more reports signed by the largest and an equal number of members.
 The majority report must be placed on the calendar above any minority report.
 Minority reports must be placed on the calendar in order in accordance with the number of committee members signing the reports, with the report signed by the largest number of members being placed on the calendar first. - 4.
 If more than one amendment is recommended by divided reports relating to a particular measure, the Speaker shall direct that they be placed on the calendar in order in accordance with this rule. - 5.
 The Speaker shall also rule as to the effect of the adoption of the first report on each subsequent report. - 603.
 Division of report.
 Whenever the report of any committee, except a conference committee, contains several amendments, any member may have the amendments divided into separate divisions.
+A proposal to have amendments divided must be submitted in writing to the Speaker in advance of the floor session at which the measure is placed on the calendar for consideration.
 The question of adoption must be taken separately on each amendment.
 All approved divisions comprise the report that is to be adopted. - 604.
 Report of select committees.
 Select committees to whom reference has been made, in all cases, shall report to the House the facts and their opinions on the matters referred. - 605.
 Conference committee reports Exception to House Rules 601 and 337.
 House Rules 601 and 337 do not prohibit the reading of a conference committee report and adoption or rejection of any recommended amendments, nor the placing of any bill or resolution affected by the conference committee report on the calendar for final action on the same day the conference committee report is received by a majority vote of the members present.
 If the conference committee report is to adopt recommended amendments, adoption of the report is adoption of the amendments.
 If the conference committee report is to reject recommended amendments, adoption of the report is rejection of the amendments.